ITU model for indoor attenuation: The model

+d = Straight-line 3D distance between transmitter and receiver in metres.

-N = The distance power loss coefficient.
+N = The distance power loss coefficient (dimensionless).

 n = Number of floors between the transmitter and receiver.

-P_{f}(n) = the floor loss penetration factor.
+P_{f}(n) = the floor loss penetration factor (dB).

 Calculation of distance power loss coefficient

 The distance power loss coefficient, N is the quantity that expresses the loss of signal power with distance.
 This coefficient is an empirical one.
 Some values are provided in Table 1.